 The best type of winter hiking shoe performs like a boot but feels like a trail runner – aka Chaco’s Tedinho Waterproof.
 These leather hikers are ready to go right out of the box – sure, they’re a little … Continue reading

 In March, 16 athletes made the 2012 U.S. National Snowshoe Team.
 And although many of them live high in the mountains of Colorado, we knew they haven’t been snowshoeing for the past eight months.
 So, we decided to check in … Continue reading

 Stay hydrated!
 That statement is easier said than observed.
 We all know that drinking water is a must for any athlete and that inadequate drinking results in poor performance and physiological function.
 So why is filling up that glass sometimes … Continue reading

 Thanks largely to the Missouri River, mid-Missouri has always been a high-traffic area.
 Once home to the Osage and Missouri Indians, the area was “discovered” by pioneers during the Lewis and Clark Expedition.
-In 1806, Daniel Boone established … Continue reading
+In 1806, Daniel Boone established a salt … Continue reading

 I was never a fan of the unisex, twin-faced sheepskin boots that have become trendy in recent years; in every color and every brand, I thought they look bulky and awkward, shapeless and sloppy.
-So, when California-based Aussie Dogs … Continue reading
+So, when California-based Aussie Dogs asked … Continue reading